Friday, March 20, 2026

 Visit Keukenhof for the Perfect Springtime Getaway

-As Spring kicks into high gear, we at Vacationer think you should take a little time to smell the flowers….literally!
 After all, there’s no better time to do it; and as far as we’re concerned, no better place to do it, than at Keukenhof in Lisse, Netherlands.

 The park offers guided tours of the grounds in addition to boating or cycling options.
 Of course, visitors are welcome to walk the gardens alone at their own pace as well.
 In this way they can stop to appreciate some of the themed “Inspirational” gardens or explore the bulbs on special display at the four pavilions scattered throughout the park.

-Unsurprisingly, the primary flower planted at Keukenhof is the tulip, but the grounds also feature collections of roses, hyacinths, lilies and irises, among many others.
-They showcase notable blooms at flower shows which are scattered throughout the season.
+Unsurprisingly, the primary flower planted at Keukenhof is the tulip, but the grounds also feature collections of roses, hyacinths, lilies, and irises, among many others.
+They showcase notable blooms at flower shows scattered throughout the season.
 The “Daffodils and Special Bulb show starts April 14th and lasts through the 18th.
 This is to be followed by a lisianthus show late in the month and a carnation show in mid-May.

 We all already know and love the Netherlands for its gay friendly attitude and liberal culture and Keukenhof is just another in a long list of reasons to visit this beautiful country.
 The park is just 25 miles (40 KM) outside of Amsterdam, so it makes an easy and inexpensive day trip but act fast because the park closes on May 15th.